 Is Wright Wrong?

-- In examining the resurrection we should start with Paul, not the gospels because his letters are first-hand accounts written 15-27 years before any of the gospels.
+- In examining the resurrection experience we should start with Paul, because his letters are first-hand accounts written 15-27 years before any of the gospels.

 - Written between 64 and 100 CE at the earliest the gospels are all the works of unknown authors who were not eye-witnesses and each differs significantly from the others.
-This makes them all secondary sources and of doubtful “historicity” in the modern sense.
+Unlike Paul’s letters they are secondary sources.

-- Paul’s Pharisaic background lead him to believe in “the resurrection of the body” not the immortality of the soul as something that would happen to those being saved in the immanent coming of the end of the world.”
+- Paul’s Pharisaic background lead him to believe in “the resurrection of the body” not the immortality of the soul as something that would happen to those being saved in the immanent coming of the “end of the world.”
 Crucially he saw this as applying to those who accepted Jesus as Messiah, not just to Torah observers.

 - Paul’s belief in the immanent return of Jesus as Messiah with a resurrected “transformed” body to judge mankind and bring in YHWH’s rule spurred Paul to travel widely and seek converts in the largely pagan world before this happened.

-- The purpose of the gospels, preaching and the sacraments was to help bring about in converts the experience of coming to know Jesus in their minds and hearts before he came again.
+- The chief purpose of the gospels, of preaching and of the sacraments was to help bring about the experience of coming to know Jesus as Saviour in their minds and hearts before he came again.
 This meant the gospel writers set out to bring Jesus to life as vividly, movingly and convincingly as possible for their largely illiterate and in most cases pagan audiences.

-- In doing this they carefully used Paul’s teaching about the resurrection of the body to illustrate Jesus “appearances” to Paul and the disciples in a series of vivid, imaginable stories.
+- The gospel writers all carefully used Paul’s teaching about the resurrection as involving a transformed body to illustrate Jesus “appearances” to his disciples after his death in a series of vivid, imaginable stories.
 Historically objective – they are not.
 They are evangelistic Christian works to propagate faith in Jesus.

 Wright’s Assertion of a Physical Resurrection